merrycheng/PHBS_BlockChain_2018-1/README.md

 ## 4.2.
 Second phase:

-In a second development phase, however, a separate 2PS main chain, optimized for its exclusive use (Thus allowing more flexibility for further improvements), is planned to be released as a hard fork of EOS with potential modifications of its source code and a conversion ratio from the initial 2PS token of 1:1.
+In a second development phase, however, a separate 2PS main chain, optimized for its exclusive use (Thus allowing more flexibility for further improvements), is planned to be released as a hard fork of EOS with potential modifications of its source code and at a conversion ratio from the initial 2PS token of 1:1.

 2PS token is meant to be used as the main payment system through the 2PS platform in order to settle transactions quickly at low fees.